shinshoji01/dbViz/README_sho.md

 4. Set the GPU indices you use; e.g. if you use two gpus, it should be set as ["0", "1"].
 5. `docker-compose up -d`
 6. `docker-compose exec conda bash`
+7. `conda update -n base -c defaults conda`
+8. `conda search -c conda-forge cudatoolkit=11.1.1`
-7. Go to `dbViz/` folder.
+9. Go to `dbViz/` folder.
-8. `conda env create -f environment.yml`
+10. `conda env create -f environment.yml`
     1. You need to run this only once.
-9. `conda activate dbviz_env`
+11. `conda activate dbviz_env`
-10. `pip3 install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple`
+12. `pip3 install -r requirements.txt -i https://pypi.tuna.tsinghua.edu.cn/simple`
     1. You need to run this only once.

 ## New files